Namratap1908/ev-charging-analytics/README.md

 # ev-charging-analytics
 Data analytics project on EV charging station growth using SQL, Python, and Tableau.

-# ⚡ EV Charging Station Analytics
+# ⚡ ev-charging-analytics

-A data analytics project exploring the growth of EV charging stations across the United States using:
+## Analyzing Growth Trends of EV Charging Stations Across the U.S. Using Python and Tableau

 - **Python (Pandas, Matplotlib)**
 - **Tableau** for dashboarding